The ROC remains open to assist registered organisations

 The rules of many organisations provide for previously elected office-holders to continue in office until a replacement is elected, and therefore a delay will not significantly affect the governance of the organisation.

-Where elections are essential to the continuing governance of the organisation, the AEC will work with the ROC to make arrangements for the conduct of the election.
+Where elections are essential to the continuing governance of the organisation, the AEC will work with the ROC and the organisation to make arrangements for the conduct of the election.
 This will be for critical positions only and is likely to involve different methods of communicating with relevant stakeholders and extended nomination and ballot periods.
 For more information visit www.aec.gov.au .

 The ROC will also create additional education resources where they are required.
 Click below to download.